Reviewing Archer Aviation (NYSE:ACHR) & AeroVironment (NASDAQ:AVAV)

-Archer Aviation (NYSE:ACHR – Get Rating) and AeroVironment (NASDAQ:AVAV – Get Rating) are both aerospace companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their risk, analyst recommendations, profitability, institutional ownership, valuation, earnings and dividends.
+Archer Aviation (NYSE:ACHR – Get Rating) and AeroVironment (NASDAQ:AVAV – Get Rating) are both aerospace companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their earnings, profitability, institutional ownership, valuation, dividends, analyst recommendations and risk.

-37.1% of Archer Aviation shares are held by institutional investors.
-Comparatively, 85.5% of AeroVironment shares are held by institutional investors.
-7.4% of AeroVironment shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-Archer Aviation has a beta of 0.94, meaning that its share price is 6% less volatile than the S&P 500.
-Comparatively, AeroVironment has a beta of 0.43, meaning that its share price is 57% less volatile than the S&P 500.
+Archer Aviation has a beta of 0.94, suggesting that its share price is 6% less volatile than the S&P 500.
+Comparatively, AeroVironment has a beta of 0.43, suggesting that its share price is 57% less volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Archer Aviation and AeroVironment, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Archer Aviation and AeroVironment, as reported by MarketBeat.com.

 |Sell Ratings